Azasakhe/Netflix/FAQ-(Errors).md

 There is a problem with the netflix server.
 This should be fixed by them.
 Some users were able to solve the problem by changing their profile language.

+### HTTPError: 504 Server Error

+This error could happen when:
+- Temporary server issue
+- There are some problems with your network DNS
+- Your Proxy or VPN prevent correct communication (if used)
+- A firewall is blocking the communication
+- There are some changes to the website API endpoints (e.g. MSL) this rarely happens then the add-on need to be checked

 ### Request blacklisted by key exchange service